Importance

 Policy

-Airport Environmental Management Policy
+AOT's Environmental Policy

 AOT Green ICT Management Policy